 Best man speech ideas

-The best place to start is always by considering some proven man speech template ideas.
-While it is great to try out your own brand of wit, this may not be the right platform for it.
+The best place to start is always by considering some proven best man speech examples.
+While it is great to try out your own brand of wit and a funny story, this may not be the right platform for it.
 We have one take to get this right, so here are some ideas to get your creative juices flowing and follow the standard best man speech outline.

 Get brownie points

 To deliver an awesome best man speech, start off with a killer opening line or your standard “good evening ladies and gentlemen” and compliment the bride and bridesmaids how stunning they look.
 Thank the couple for having you on their special day and in their lives.
 Thank the Bride for trusting you to take the groom on his stag do, and promise to be there for them in life and on the dance floor.

 As the best man, the wedding guests assume that your closeness to the groom gives you some personal insight that they may not have.
 No one else will be able to steal this thunder from you, only you will be privy to how he was before he met his betrothed.
 There is always comedy in youthful follies and plenty of funny stories.
 But just leave ex-girlfriends out of this part of it can very cringe.

-But it’s not all embarrassment and poking fun.
+But it’s not all embarrassing stories and poking fun.
 Brainstorm some stories that shine the groom in his finest light.
 What are the moments that you remember when you think of how amazing he is as a person?
 In each of these stories, you are looking for the heroic nature, as well as the humour to it.
 You are his wingman, you owe it to him to focus on what a great guy he is.

 A story about the couple